-About 1770 children died in the US from maltreatment in 2018, about half of whom were < 1 year old.
-About 80% of these children were victims of neglect and 46% were victims of physical abuse with or without other forms of maltreatment.
-About 80% of perpetrators were parents acting alone or with other individuals (1 General reference Child maltreatment is behavior toward a child that is outside the norms of conduct and entails substantial risk of causing physical or emotional harm.
-Four types of maltreatment are generally... read more ).
+About 1750 children died in the US of maltreatment in 2020, about half of whom were < 1 year old.
+About 73% of these children were victims of neglect and 43% were victims of physical abuse with or without other forms of maltreatment.
+About 80% of perpetrators were parents acting alone or with other individuals (1 General references Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (eg, clergy, coach, teacher) that results... read more ).

-Potential perpetrators are defined slightly differently in different states of the US, but in general, to be considered abuse, actions must be done by a person responsible for the child's welfare.
+Potential perpetrators of child maltreatment are defined slightly differently in different US states, but, in general, to legally be considered abuse, actions must be done by a person responsible for the child's welfare.
 Thus, parents and other relatives, people living in the child's home who have occasional responsibility, teachers, bus drivers, counselors, and so forth may be perpetrators.
-Unrelated people who commit violence against children who they have no connection to or responsibility for (eg, as in school shootings) are guilty of assault, murder, and so forth but are not committing child abuse.
+People who commit violence against children who they have no connection to or responsibility for (eg, as in school shootings) are guilty of assault, murder, and so forth but legally are not committing child abuse.

-1. US Department of Health & Human Services, Administration for Children and Families, Administration on Children, Youth and Families, Children's Bureau: Child maltreatment 2018 (2020).
+1. US Department of Health & Human Services, Administration for Children and Families, Administration on Children, Youth and Families, Children's Bureau: Child Maltreatment 2020 (2022).
 Available at the Children's Bureau web site.

 Classification of Child Maltreatment

 Different forms of maltreatment often coexist, and overlap is considerable.
 The 4 main forms include

 In addition, intentionally feigning, falsifying, or exaggerating medical symptoms in a child that results in potentially harmful medical interventions is considered a form of abuse (child abuse in a medical setting).